yieldprotocol/docs-v2/troubleshooting.md

  - Connect with the wallet that owns the liquidated vault
  - Sign a message with any text in it
  - Post the result in a #create-ticket channel in Discord.

+ ## If Everything Else Fails

+ If you can't solve your issue with the instructions here, please open a support ticket in our Discord [#create-ticket](https://discord.com/channels/752978124614008945/893209711397195776) channel.
+We can't provide support on public channels for security reasons.
+ - Tell us what is that you were trying to achieve.
+ - Tell us how did you arrive to the issue.
+ - Tell us your address.
+ - If there is any debugging information (a long string of non-sensical hexadecimal data), please copy and paste that in the ticket.
+ - Please be aware that certain levels of support are only available during European or American business hours.